MZelko82/NEG/README.md

 # Novel Exploration Growth (NEG)

-## Introduction

-Welcome to the repository for the project associated with the publication **"Novel Exploration Growth Quantifies Anxiety-like Behaviour in the Elevated Plus Maze"**.
+Welcome to the repository for the project associated with the publication **"Resolving anxiety-like behaviour inconsistencies in the elevated plus maze by tracking exploration depth and timing"**.
 This repository contains the code and data analysis tools used in the research.

 ## Novel Exploration Growth as a measure of Anxiety-like Behaviour